Project 2: WebWinter 2025

 This is optionally a group project; you may work in teams of two and submit one project per team.
 You may also work alone.
 Note that the final exam will cover project material, so you and your partner should collaborate closely on each part.

 The code and other answers you submit must be entirely your team’s own work, and you are bound by the Honor Code.
-You may discuss the conceptualization of the project and the meaning of the questions, but you may not look at any part of someone else’s solution or collaborate with anyone other than your partner.
-You may consult published references, provided that you appropriately cite them (e.g., with program comments).
-Visit the course website for the full collaboration policy.
+You may discuss the conceptualization of the project and the meaning of the questions, but you are not allowed to give or accept solutions or hints, whether from someone else or from an AI.
+You may consult published reference materials, provided that you appropriately cite them (e.g., with program comments).
+Visit the course site for the full collaboration policy.

-Solutions must be submitted electronically to the autograder per the submission checklist below.
+Solutions must be submitted to the autograder following the submission checklist.

 Useful Links